Why are Americans called Yankees?

 During the American Revolution, the term “Yankee” became closely associated with the American colonists who fought against British rule.
 The song “Yankee Doodle,” which was originally a British song mocking the American colonists, was adopted by the American soldiers as a patriotic anthem.
 The song’s lyrics, which initially intended to ridicule the Americans, were reinterpreted by the colonists as a badge of honor, symbolizing their resilience and determination in the fight for independence.

 The use of “Yankee” during the Revolution solidified its association with American identity, particularly for those in the northern colonies.
 It became a symbol of the colonists’ spirit of independence, ingenuity, and defiance against British oppression.
+This transformation of the term is a powerful example of how language can be reclaimed and redefined by those it seeks to marginalize.

 “Yankee” in the 19th Century